Have you found June bugs swarming and crawling around your outdoor lights? If so, you know that these bugs can be annoying.

 Another great natural way to keep June bugs away is to introduce their natural predators.
 Some birds will go after these pests.

 Frogs, snakes, skunks, lizards, and raccoons also prey on June bugs.
-And parasitic wasps feed on June bug grubs damaging your lawn and grass.
+Parasitic wasps may also feed on June bug grubs that are damaging your lawn and grass.

 3. Molasses Trap